sbywudi777/syllabus/README.md

-**This syllabus is effective as of Sunday, May 19, 2020 at 09:50 PM**
+**This syllabus is effective as of Wednesday, May 20, 2020 at 12:07 PM**

 DNSC 6290 Working with Large Datasets the George Washington University Summer 2020